 Help us, help them!

-We need Adult Volunteers to get and keep the group running.
+We need Adult Volunteers to keep the group running.
 No experience in Scouting is necessary!
 Training will be provided by Scouting Ireland and you’ll be working as part of a team with great supports from Scouting Ireland Support Teams.
 You just need to bring enthusiasm in helping young people and a love of the outdoors.

 Today, our Scout Groups involve over 35,000 young people and 12,000 volunteers across Ireland.